 SHD0 - Confirm screen entries for password change

 On clicking, the save and exit button we are taken to the overview screen for the transaction variant.
-As shown below, this screen gives the definition of the individual screen variants which form part of the transaction variant.
+As shown below, this screen defines the individual screen variants which form part of the transaction variant.
 On saving our entries, we are taken to the SHD0 initial screen which shows the transaction variant and the screen variants defined under it.

 Once set up, this new transaction can be assigned to a user’s role just like a normal transaction.
-Executing, ZSU01 display a modified form of SU01 screen with all functions other than change password button is disabled.
+Executing, ZSU01 displays a modified form of the SU01 screen with all functions other than the change password button is disabled.

 Executing transaction variant for SU01